terencehuynh/alp-fail/README.md

 <!--head-->

-# ALP Fail: An Open Letter to Bill Shorten and the Australian Labor Party
+# ALP Fail: An Open Letter to Bill Shorten and the Australian Labor Party from the Tech Community

 [If you want to add your name or recommend alterations to this text, please submit a PR!](https://github.com/terencehuynh/alp-fail/edit/master/README.md).